 - Some of the streets around Piccadilly still have some of the original gas lamps from Victorian times.

 - The Embassy of Texas was in an alley behind Berry Brothers wine merchants for the four years that Texas was an independent republic.

 - One of the prototypes for the famous British red phone boxes is tucked into the entryway of the Royal Arcade.
 The phone box is listed on the historic register.

 - Burlington Arcade was created next door to Burlington House (now the Royal Academy) so that people would stop littering in the alley next door to the house.

 We had a really good time!
 The tour was fairly fast-paced even though it the area around St. James’s London is pretty small.
 I discovered all these random side passages to get between places.
 In addition, there were enough snack breaks and interesting historical anecdotes to keep my kids interested.

-You can book tickets for this tour through Event Brite.
-The tour costs £15 per person and lasts approximately 2 1/2 hours.
+The Picadilly and Petit Four tour costs £15 per person and lasts approximately 2 1/2 hours.
 You get 5 tastings included in the price.
 You should wear comfy shoes as there is a fair bit of walking.
 The tour begins and ends near Green Park Tube.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!

 We did not receive compensation of any form, monetary or otherwise, from any of the products, services, hotels etc mentioned in this article.

 This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
 More information may be found on our Disclosure Policy.